Killswitch Engage: Incarnate (2015–2017)

 In an interview with Wikimetal, Jesse Leach announced that the band will start demoing new material "in the coming months".

 On February 25, 2015, the band released a 40-second snippet of a new single titled "Loyalty".
 The track appears on the Catch The Throne: The Mixtape Volume 2 to promote the HBO TV series Game of Thrones.
 The mixtape also features appearances from various other metal and rap acts such as Anthrax and Snoop Dogg.

-On March 30, 2015, Mike D'Antonio stated that the band had completed demoing material for its next studio album.
+On March 30, 2015, D'Antonio stated that the band had completed demoing material for its next studio album.

 Killswitch Engage took part in a summer tour in July 2015, opening up for Rise Against with support from letlive.

 On December 10, 2015, the band premiered a new song entitled "Strength of the Mind" on Revolver.
 The band also did a small Christmas 2015 tour on the East Coast with Unearth, Act of Defiance and '68.

 On December 16, 2015, it was revealed that the band's upcoming seventh album, released on March 11, 2016, would be titled Incarnate, with a tour being took part in March of that year with Memphis May Fire and 36 Crazyfists as supporters.
 The album saw the band's best commercial performance as it peaked at number 6 on the Billboard 200, number 5 in Australia, number 4 in Canada along with charting in the top 10 in 4 additional countries.
 The album was met with positive reception.
 Thom Jurek from AllMusic awarded the album a score of 3.5/5, stating that "as a whole, Incarnate improves on the creativity and restlessness offered by Disarm the Descent.
 There is a lot more ambition, confidence and above all, passion here.
+In August and September of 2016 Killswitch Engage toured North America alongside Volbeat.
+This was followed by a US leg with Avenged Sevenfold and Volbeat.

 On September 27, 2016, Leach revealed on his Instagram page that the band would be releasing a documentary compiled of live footage since 2012.
 On November 25, 2016, the band released a Blu-ray/CD called Beyond The Flames: Home Video Vol. 2.
 The Blu-ray contains live performances that were recorded around the world from 2012 to 2016 and an hour long documentary taking place right after the band's (Set This) World Ablaze had left off, as well as music videos, band member profiles and more, plus a bonus live CD containing live tracks from the band's legendary 2014 Monster Mosh show.
 The two disc set had a one day exclusive sale in record stores everywhere on Black Friday.
 The set is now available for online purchase and digital download on the Killswitch Engage store.
+In Late 2016, the band supported Bullet for My Valentine on a European tour.